 We used Thapa and colleagues’ (2013) conceptualization of campus climate to frame our understanding.
 Campus climate is based on “peoples’ experiences of school life” and is a reflection of individuals’ perceptions of campus norms, goals, and values, along with perceptions of interpersonal relationships, teaching and learning practices, and even organizational structures.
 Aggregated, individuals’ responses provide an estimate of campus climate as a whole.

-How are the data kept confidential?
+How are individuals’ responses kept confidential?

-Individual responses to the survey are secured on computers and servers only accessible to staff in Research & Evaluation.
+Individual responses to the survey are secured on computers and servers only accessible to staff in the Department of Research & Evaluation.
 Reports are created with quantitative data aggregated across campuses in order to ensure confidentiality for staff with unique positions (e.g., campus with one principal).
 Individual responses to Likert-style questions (i.e., agree, disagree) are not shared.